Agile Management Lifestyle

 At Program level, we work with Features derived from Epics.
 These Features are also organised and prioritised into the artifact known as Program Backlog.
 At the end, we have the Team Level.
 At this level, the teams can breakout each Feature in many User Stories.

-Principles of SAFe
+of SAFe

-SAFe is based on a number of immutable, underlying Lean and Agile principles.
-These are the fundamental tenets, the basic truths and economic underpinnings that drive the roles and practices that make SAFe effective:
+based on a number of immutable, underlying Lean and Agile principles.
+These are

 1. Take an economic view